 I normally don't write much about food.
 But since this is where i live, here are some suggestions:

 Baguette, Sandwiches and Cakes

-Even after living in many cities and all, my brother, my parents and I still think it is the best bread we have ever tasted.
+Even after living in many cities and all over the world, my brother, my parents and I still think it is the best bread we have ever tasted.

-There are may restaurants in the city center.
+There are many restaurants in the city center.
 It depends on what you like.

-In Summer we even have temporary restaurant which are set up on the beach.
+In Summer we even have temporary restaurants which are set up on the beach.
 Typical food to enjoy is mussels in a Camembert cream.

 But some of my favorites are actually not near the walking paths I gave you...

 For Fine Gourmet French Food, you can head to Jean Luc Tartarin - Address: 73 avenue Foch (along road 6 on the map)

 Or my favorite: Le Bouche à Oreille at 19 Rue Paul Doumer (booking required).